• A Divorced Dad’s Guide to Co-Parenting

 • When Can a Custodial Parent Relocate?

 Unless the other parent has been denied visitation rights because of domestic violence, it’s rarely an ideal situation for the custodial parent to move far away with the child.
 Children need ongoing, strong relationships with each parent for their healthy development and mental health.
 Before considering a long-distance move away from the noncustodial parent, custodial parents should speak with a child custody lawyer in Owings Mills.
-Noncustodial parents who have been advised of a possible relocation should also talk to an attorney as soon as possible. child - custody
+Noncustodial parents who have been advised of a possible relocation should also talk to an attorney as soon as possible.
+Child Custody in Owings Mills

 Providing Notice of the Relocation